batchingching130792/sample-hyde/README.md

  **9S (YoRHa No. 9, Type S)**

- A soul...and an ephemeral kindness.
+A soul…and an ephemeral kindness.<br />

 Though he has the ability to attack, this YoRHa android specializes in research missions and excels in collecting information, mainly by hacking.
-Within YoRHa.
-9S is comparitively varied in his emotional expressions and has a kind personality.
+Within YoRHa, 9S is comparatively varied in his emotional expressions and has a kind personality.<br />

+</br><br />
+</br><br />